fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7f.md

 #### 7.10: redux, step2

-_Note_ that this and the next two exercises are quite laborious but incredibly educational.
+<i>Note</i> that this and the next two exercises are quite laborious but incredibly educational.

 Store the information about blog posts in the Redux store.
 In this exercise it is enough that you can see the blogs in backend and create a new blog.